If you have a question that is not answered here, please contact us directly.

 What topics are covered?

-The Intitute program this year will cover topics such as: FSNE's vision, panels on "what's moving" in the regional food system, race & equity issues in the food system, systems and networks, facilitative leadership skills and activities, network weaving, designing engagement strategies, communications strategies and skills, self-preservation skills for leaders, understanding leadership styles, engagement in our collective regional goals.
-Please note that we seek to improve the Institute every year and some new or adjusted material may emerge for the 2018-2019 season.
+The Intitute program this year will cover topics such as: FSNE's vision, panels on "what's moving" in the regional food system, race & equity issues in the food system, systems and networks, facilitative leadership skills and activities, network weaving, designing engagement strategies, communications strategies and skills, self-preservation and self-care skills for leaders, understanding leadership styles, engagement in our collective regional goals.
+Please note that we seek to improve the Institute every year and some new or adjusted material may emerge for the coming season.

 How many people are accepted?
 How many apply?

 This session is limited to 18 people to ensure the kind of experience that is most likely to result in effective learning, capacity-building and connection among the participants.
-Typically, several dozen people apply each year depending on how far the word spreads about this opportunity.
+To date, we have received between 45 and 80 applications per year.

 Are the Institute gatherings family-friendly?

 At this time we do not have the ability to accomodate children or other family members.
 Currently, the program is designed to be a "retreat" experience for individuals so that they can go more deeply into the work of food system leadership development.

 Are the locations accessible for people with different physical abilities?
 Food preferences and restrictions?

 Yes, all the locations meet the requirements for ADA accessibility.
 If you have any special mobility challenges or needs, please contact us to discuss.
 We will check in with all accepted candidates regarding food preferences and restrictions prior to confirming arrangements with all the program locations to make sure needs are met.

 In what language will the Institute sessions be conducted?

 The sessions will be conducted in English.
 We do not yet have a budget for interpretors.

 All sessions take place over three days (including two overnights).
 Typically we will begin around noon on the first day and finish by around 2:00 pm on the final day of each session.
 Full details will be distributed to the cohort of participants well in advance for planning purposes.